Common Names

 Clinical Summary

-Clinical studies demonstrate that cranberry extracts can help prevent UTIs in adults (2) (3), children (4), in prostate cancer patients undergoing radiation therapy (5) (50), and in patients following urostomy (68).
-A large double-blind study of older adults with high-baseline UTI risk also showed benefit (51), but another similar study reported negative findings (52).
+Studies on whether cranberry products can prevent UTIs have been conducted in various populations, but results are mixed.
+Cranberry extracts can help prevent UTIs in adults (2) (3), children (4), prostate cancer patients undergoing radiation therapy (5) (50), and patients following urostomy (68).
+In women undergoing pelvic floor surgery, cranberry prophylaxis had no beneficial effects against UTIs, although UTI prevalence overall was lower than expected (72).
+A large double-blind study of older adults with high-baseline UTI risk showed benefit (51), but another similar study reported negative findings (52).
 A subsequent analysis revealed increased costs with no meaningful reduction in UTI rates in a geriatric nursing home environment (53).
 Studies of cranberry juice for recurrent UTIs have also been mixed, with one study finding no benefit among college-aged women (6), and another observing significant reductions in UTI relapse in women over age 50 (54).
 Cranberry was not as effective or cost-effective as trimethoprim-sulfamethoxazole in preventing UTIs in premenopausal women, but patients were less likely to develop antibiotic-resistant bacteria (8) (55).
-In volunteers from different regions, anti-adhesion activity with cranberry powder was found to be dose-dependent (7) .
+In volunteers from different regions, anti-adhesion activity with cranberry powder was found to be dose-dependent (7).
 Overall, a systematic review determined that cranberry juice was more effective than capsules or tablets (56), but despite some support for recurrent UTI prophylaxis (69), there is not enough evidence to recommend cranberry juice for UTI prevention (9) (70).

-In other studies, cranberry juice inhibited the adhesion of H. pylori to human gastric mucosa (18), and regular consumption may suppress H. pylori infection (19) (20), a major factor in peptic ulcer disease and gastric cancer.
+In other studies, cranberry juice inhibited adhesion of H. pylori to human gastric mucosa (18), and regular consumption may suppress H. pylori infection (19) (20), a major factor in peptic ulcer disease and gastric cancer.
 When used with standard treatment, cranberry juice helped eradicate H. pylori (21).
-It was shown to prevent plaque formation and the development of gum disease as well due to its anticolonizing and antiadhesion properties (22) (23).
+It potential to prevent plaque formation and gum disease as well may be due to its anticolonizing and antiadhesion properties (22) (23).

 Mechanism of Action